Understanding The Physical Symptoms Of An Anxiety Attack

 Feeling like you’re no longer in control

-During an anxiety attack, you may feel like you’ve lost control.
-This can be overwhelming, but it may be helpful to remember that the attack will likely pass, and you may feel better eventually.
+During an anxiety attack, you may believe that you’ve lost control.
+This can be overwhelming, but it may be helpful to remember that the attack will pass.

 Chest pains and heart palpitations

-Aside from chest pain from anxiety, some people having this disorder may also experience heart palpitations when they’re under a lot of stress.
+Aside from chest pain from anxiety, some people with this disorder may also experience heart palpitations when they’re under a lot of stress.
 This symptom can occur as part of an anxiety attack or as a precursor to one.
 Either way, heart palpitations can be very unsettling.
-They are usually not serious, but it can still be best to speak to your doctor to ensure nothing serious is happening.
+They are usually not serious, but it may still be best to speak to your doctor to ensure nothing life-threatening is happening.

 Dizziness may occur when you’re having an anxiety attack.
-Some people may have anxiety so strongly that they feel like they could faint.
-Passing out from an anxiety attack may be possible if you can’t calm yourself down.
-Of course, this is often easier said than done when you’re in the moment and attempting to cope with an anxiety disorder.
+Some people may have anxiety so strongly that they sense they might faint.
+Passing out from an anxiety attack may be possible if you don’t manage to calm yourself down.

 Shortness of breath can be very common when people are going through anxiety issues.
-For example, if you have social anxiety disorder, feeling shortness of breath might not be unusual when you’re in public.
-However, it could also be the beginning of an anxiety attack.
+For example, if you have social anxiety disorder, experiencing shortness of breath might not be unusual when you’re in public.
+However, it could also signal the beginning of an anxiety attack.

-Sometimes you may experience hot flashes when you’re going through an anxiety attack.
+You may sometimes experience hot flashes when you’re going through an anxiety attack.
 Not everyone with anxiety may experience this symptom, but it can be fairly common.
 Your face may get very hot, and you might start sweating profusely.
-Conversely, you may suddenly feel very cold and experience chills running up and down your body.
+Conversely, you may suddenly be very cold and experience chills running up and down your body.

 Managing panic attacks can be possible, but many people need the help of a licensed professional to learn how to cope with them.
 A doctor or therapist may diagnose any potential anxiety disorders, and you’ll likely be able to move forward from there.